John Christopher Schwab

-The Finances of the Confederate States of America, published by Professor Schwab in 1901, is considered a valuable addition in the field of economic history.
+The Finances of the Confederate States of America, published by Schwab in 1901, is considered a valuable addition in the field of economic history.
 He was elected Secretary of the Yale Class of 1886 in 1905, and held that office until his death.
 To the work of civic betterment in New Haven, professor Schwab gave much of his attention, and at the time of his death he was serving as secretary and treasurer of the social settlement known as Lowell House.
 He was also president of the Model Housing Association of New Haven.
 He was on the board of trustees of the New Haven Public Library and a member of St. Paul's Protestant Episcopal Church, of whose Sunday school he was at one time superintendent, and for several years served in Company F, Second Regiment, Connecticut National Guard.
 He was a trustee of Mount Holyoke College, and in 1913 was on the committee which arranged the pageant held in celebration of the seventy-fifth anniversary of its founding.
 He was a member of the American and British Economic associations, the Connecticut Academy of Arts and Sciences, the American Library Association, and of the Century Club of New York.
 In 1911, he received from Mühlenberg College the honorary degree of LL.D.

-Professor Schwab's death occurred at his home in New Haven, January 12, 1916, after a brief illness from pneumonia.
+Schwab died at his home in New Haven, January 12, 1916, after a brief illness from pneumonia.
 He was buried in Grove Street Cemetery in that city.

 On October 5, 1893, he was married in New Haven to Edith Aurelia, daughter of Samuel Sparks Fisher, upon whom Yale conferred an honorary degree in 1851, and Aurelia Safford (Crossette) Fisher.
 She survives him with their two children: Katharine Fisher, a student at Vassar, and Norman Von Post.
 He leaves also two brothers and three sisters, one of the latter being the widow of Henry Charles White (B.A 1881, LL.B.
 1883, M.L.
 1884).
 Another brother, Laurence Henry, graduated from the College in 1878.
 Gustav Schwab (B.A.
 1902) and Laurence Von Post Schwab (B.A.
 1913) are nephews.